 In addition to giving the macroprudential agency a clear mandate, there should be a transparent decision-making process that avoids political and interest group pressure.
 This is necessary to ensure that the macroprudential agency is free to make interventions that impose short-term costs on financial institutions or the public in order to achieve long-term benefits through financial stability.
 While the macroprudential agency must be independent, it must also be accountable for its actions (or lack of action).
-A clear mandate will help achieve accountability and make it easier to assess how far the macroprudential agency is achieving its objectives.
+A clear mandate will help achieve accountability and make assessment of the macroprudential agency against its objectives easier.